selvam920/trina_grid/doc/features/export.md

 - **stateManager**: Required.
 The grid's state manager containing data to be exported
 - **columns**: Optional.
 List of specific column titles to include (if null, exports all visible columns)
 - **includeHeaders**: Optional.
 Whether to include column headers in the export (default: true)
+- **ignoreFixedRows**: Optional.
+Whether to exclude frozen/fixed rows from the export (default: false)

 ## CSV Export